Course Overview

 Session 1

-Course Introduction and History of Veterinary Acupuncture
+Introduction to the program and History Veterinary Acupuncture

 1h